kriomentos/roguelike-tcod/README.md

 It will ask for dimensions and percentage of 'open tiles'

 Accepted dimensions are at least bigger than 5 for both rows and columns, with no upper bound (the bigger it is the more time it takes, with safely generated 1000x1000 maps.
 But they are barely readable at this point)
-I did manage to generate 10kx10k map, but it took 20 minutes on Ryzen 5 3600, the output file was 200MB plain text and required 1,5GB of RAM for calculations

 Open tiles is a % of cells that are born, between 0 - 1, with best results being between 0.4 - 0.5.
 It is not recommended to go above 0.8 as the generator is not guaranteed to finish in reasonable time and there's no failsafe to terminate it (requires manual terminating).